cordova-plugin-local-notification

 Android only.
 Since Android 12 (SDK 31).

-setting as an Activity when running on Android 12 (SDK 31) or later, where the user can enable exact alarms.
+Opens the Alarms & reminders setting as an Activity when running on Android 12 (SDK 31) or later, where the user can enable exact alarms.

-This is only available, if SCHEDULE_EXACT_ALARM is declared as permission in the AndroidManifest.xml
+This is only available, if SCHEDULE_EXACT_ALARM is declared as permission in the AndroidManifest.xml.

 This method will not wait for the user to be returned back to the app.
-For this, the resume
+For this, the resume-event can be used.
+The callback will just return OK, after starting the activity.

 - If the user grants permission, already inexact scheduled notifications will be rescheduled as exact alarms.

-- If exact alarms were already granted and the user revokes it, the app will be killed and all scheduled notifications will be canceld.
+- If exact alarms were already granted and the user revokes it, the app will be killed and all scheduled notifications will be canceled.
 The app have to schedule the notifications as inexact alarms again, when the app is opened the next time, see https://developer.android.com/develop/background-work/services/alarms/schedule#using-schedule-exact-permission.

 - On Android older then 12, it will just call the

-, without doing anything.
+successCallback, without doing anything.

 openManageUnusedAppRestrictions

 Opens the unused app restriction settings directly in your app.
-The successCallback
+The successCallback will be called if the user returns to your app.

 Sample: